OCWC22/F25_CS3112/week_1/discrete_math_chapter_5_complete.md

 > [Mathematical induction is] the standard proof technique in computer science.
 > — Anthony Ralston, 1984

 Mathematical induction is one of the more recently developed techniques of proof in the history of mathematics.
 It is used to check conjectures about the outcomes of processes that occur repeatedly and according to definite patterns.

-### Example: Coins Problem
+We introduce the technique with an example.

+Some people claim that the United States penny is such a small coin that it should be abolished.
+They point out that frequently a person who drops a penny on the ground does not even bother to pick it up.
+Other people argue that abolishing the penny would not give enough flexibility for pricing merchandise.
+What prices could still be paid with exact change if the penny were abolished and another coin worth 3¢ were introduced?
+The answer is that the only prices that could not be paid with exact change would be 1¢, 2¢, 4¢, and 7¢.
+In other words,

-**Claim:** For all integers n ≥ 8, n cents can be obtained using 3¢ and 5¢ coins.
+Any whole number of cents of at least 8¢ can be obtained using 3¢ and 5¢ coins.

+More formally:
-More formally: For all integers n ≥ 8, P(n) is true, where P(n) is the sentence "n cents can be obtained using 3¢ and 5¢ coins."
+For all integers n ≥ 8, n cents can be obtained using 3¢ and 5¢ coins.

 **Page 246**

-## Principle of Mathematical Induction
+### Principle of Mathematical Induction

 Let P(n) be a property that is defined for integers n, and let a be a fixed integer.
 Suppose the following two statements are true:

 1. P(a) is true.
-2. For all integers k ≥ a, if P(k) is true then P(k+1) is true.
+2. For all integers k ≥ a, if P(k) is true then P(k + 1) is true.

 Then the statement
 ```
 for all integers n ≥ a, P(n)
 ```
 is true.

-## Method of Proof by Mathematical Induction
+### Method of Proof by Mathematical Induction

 **Page 247**